 How e-learning is applied in a blended approach

-This method allows the learners to study the preliminary material/lesson before the actual training session.
-This pre-teaching, or pre-onboarding, enables the learners to stay prepared and avoid repetition of the basics in the classroom.
+Pre-teaching allows learners to study the preliminary material before the actual training session.
+This enables learners to stay prepared and avoid repetition of the basics in the classroom.
 Consequently, the trainer’s time can be used for discussion and queries in class time.

 In order to improve the quality of learning, blended learning suggests doing homework in class with the lesson taking place at home using e-learning.
 Why?
-Because the lesson will normally entail the learning of processes, facts, and more whereas the homework applies this knowledge.
-With the facts and processes now being learned at home, the teachers can focus on applying the knowledge and making sure every student understands.
+When students learn facts and processes at home, teachers can focus on applying the knowledge and making sure every student understands.
 By doing the learning at home, students can also take their time and learn at their own speed.

-Retention of learning is obviously of key importance, however, humans forget 90% of what they learn within the first few hours of learning it.
-The key to beating this forgetting curve is repetition.
+Not all repetition is bad.
+Humans forget 90% of what they learn within the first few hours of learning it.
+Repetition is the key to beating this forgetting curve.
 A blended learning approach enables the repetition of learning content in multiple formats – e-learning courses, quizzes, group work in class, etc.

 Additional benefits of online training within blended learning

-With an e-learning course, there is the option to add co-authors and this is a huge advantage to blended learning because teachers can work together.
-When two or more teachers combine over the internet, there is more chance of hitting the mark for learners.
+Creating e-learning has a huge benefit for teachers.
+Authoring tools have the option to add co-authors, which allows teachers to work together.
+When two or more teachers capture combined knowledge online, there is more chance of hitting the mark for learners.

-Additionally, scores of students can be obtained within seconds after tests and online course participation.
+Teachers can obtain students’ scores within seconds after tests and online course participation.
 With this data, teachers can see who is learning well and who is still struggling.
 With traditional learning, the only way to find out who is struggling is for students to admit it and they very rarely do this for fear of ‘sounding silly’ or being mocked.
 Once the teacher knows, they can use flipped learning to do homework in class and really help those who are struggling to retain the information and understand it successfully.

 Improve motivation of your learners

-Finally, blended learning and e-learning courses can be fantastic for motivation because students are awarded more control over their learning.
-For students, they can improve their own development by spending time online whilst receiving the right support they need from the teachers.
-For the teachers, they can better utilize their own skills and be aware of when particular students lack the understanding of certain topics.
+Blended learning and e-learning courses can be fantastic for motivation because students are awarded more control over their learning.
+They can improve their own development by spending time online whilst receiving the right support they need from the teachers.
+This is also good news for teachers.
+They can better utilize their own skills and be aware of when students lack the understanding of certain topics.

-It also enables learning to become more personalized.
-The teachers will quickly have data for the strengths and weaknesses of each student.
-Sometimes, the quiet students go without help but teachers will now have an opportunity to bring everybody up to the same level.
+Online learning allows for more personalized learning.
+Teachers have data for the strengths and weaknesses of each student.
+That gives them an opportunity to bring everybody up to the same level.
 With simple tests and scores, teachers can assess performance within seconds!